COLLECTION DEVELOPMENT POLICY

 • To preserve and encourage the free expression of ideas essential to an informed citizenry

-In selecting materials, library staff will use professional resources, metrics, judgement, knowledge and experience to select materials.
+In selecting materials, Library staff will use professional resources, metrics, judgement, knowledge and experience to select materials.
+The following guidelines inform selection decisions:

 • Public appeal and/or demand

-• Accuracy, timeliness, format durability and ease of use
+• Accuracy, timeliness, format durability, and ease of use

-• Cultural significance including literary merit, artistic quality, originality and creativity
+• Cultural significance including literary merit, artistic quality, originality, and creativity

-• Diversity of viewpoint
+• Diversity of viewpoints and experiences

 • Relevance to the present and potential needs of the community